1976 Quebec general election

 The Parti Québécois used its term in office to introduce numerous bills to implement its agenda.
 The first bill introduced in the new session of the National Assembly was legislation to confirm French as the sole official language of Quebec, and to implement measures to make this a social reality.
 The legislative number of this bill, "Bill One," was intended to signify the importance of the bill for the new government.
 The bill was withdrawn and significantly altered, however, and was eventually re-introduced as "Bill 101" (or la Loi 101 in French), also known as the Charter of the French Language.
 With some modifications, the Charter of the French Language remains in effect today and has shaped modern Quebec society in far-reaching ways.

 The 1976 election also set the stage for the 1980 Quebec referendum on the PQ's proposal for political independence in an economic union with the rest of Canada called sovereignty-association.
 The proposal was soundly defeated in the referendum.

 Bourassa had called the election after only three years, well before the maximum possible term of five years.
 It is possible that he may have counted on a boost from his successful rescue of the 1976 Summer Olympics in Montreal after cost overruns and construction delays by the Montreal municipal government of Mayor Jean Drapeau.
 If so, he badly miscalculated.
 He not only lost the election, but was resoundingly defeated in his own riding by a PQ challenger.
 Bourassa resigned as Liberal leader, and his political career appeared to be over.
 He left Quebec and took up teaching positions in the United States and Europe.
 However, he later made a remarkable comeback in the 1985 general election.

-The once-powerful Union Nationale made a modest comeback after being evicted from the legislature three years earlier.
+The once-powerful Union Nationale made a modest comeback after being shut out from the legislature three years earlier.
 It won 11 seats under Rodrigue Biron and, for the first time, won significant support from some anglophone voters.
 An anglophone UN member, William Shaw was elected to the National Assembly.
 However, this proved to be the party's last hurrah.
 Successive floor-crossings, retirements, and resignations reduced the UN to only five members during the term.
 The party lost all of those remaining seats five years later, never to return; it would continue to exist nominally until 1989.

+Campaign

+The Liberals and péquistes both fielded full slates.
+The Unionists and the créditistes decided not to nominate candidates in Beauce-Sud, in order to clear the way for the pénépiste Fabien Roy to hold the riding.
+The Unionists did not have a candidate in Outremont.
+Otherwise, all other constituencies experienced at least four-way contests.